11 Oct When You Lose Everything…

 - your great grandmothers cocktail ring that she wore daily, but you only wore for special occasions and sometimes just around the house as you always wanted to keep it safe

-And, you will remember other things that you lost, but you won’t remember them right away, instead, you will remember at some inopportune time when you are in the grocery store, on a business call, at a movie, about to fall off to sleep (finally!), and suddenly, it will pop in your mind – ahhh, that, I forgot about that… It may be something minor or it may be something of great value, but whatever it is, it will strike a pang in your heart – and maybe even take you to your knees.
+As time goes on, you will remember things that you lost at some inopportune time when you are in the grocery store, on a business call, at a movie, about to fall off to sleep (finally!), and suddenly, it will pop in your mind – ahhh, that, I forgot about that… It may be something minor or it may be something of great value, but whatever it is, it will strike a pang in your heart – and maybe even take you to your knees.

 One day, some months after the fire, I suddenly remembered Mrs. Vogler’s stool.
 Mrs. Vogler, my babysitter when I was 8-10, was a crystal clear loving, calm, happy memory during a muddy time of divorce, death and other personal life chaos a young mind can’t quite grasp.
 Mrs. Vogler made me and my brother matching foot stools formed from a sturdy circle of large Alpo dog cans, bound together, and then covered in a soft velour (and some kind of stuffing inside so we could sit our little bums on them).
 They were royal blue, with yellow tassels around the top and bottom and both had our initials embroidered on the soft top where we sat.
 I loved my stool and carried it with me everywhere I moved, until I was 46.
 The day I remembered her stool, I was somewhere and collapsed to the ground in sobs.
 I still sometimes go looking for that stool – and then I remember again.